 Best for poor credit: OneMain Financial

-Why OneMain Financial stands out: OneMain Financial says that a large share of the money it lends out goes to people with FICO scores under 620, making this loan a potential option for people who need bad credit loans.
+Why OneMain Financial stands out: OneMain Financial is a potential loan option for people who need bad credit loans.
 The lender has about 1,400 branches, so you can ask questions or get help with an application in person.

 - Offers secured and unsecured loans — Whether you have collateral can affect your chances of approval and the loan terms you may be offered.
 For instance, OneMain Financial requires a lien on a car for large loans.